giggls/mapnik-german-l10n/INSTALL.md

 ### 1. Install the libraries for the C/C++ stored procedures

-The easiest way to to this on Debian/Ubuntu is to build packages and install
+The easiest way to do this on Debian/Ubuntu is to build packages and install
 them:

 ```sh